 Property investing can be a critical, life-changing decision for anyone.
 I personally can’t imagine myself going through all that hassle on my own.
-For this reason, it’s absolutely normal, and necessary, for most people to research as much as they can, as well as seek guidance from experienced investors before investing for the first time.
+It’s absolutely normal, if not necessary, for most people to research as much as they can, and seek guidance from experienced investors before investing for the first time.

-However, not all the information you come across is actually legit.
+But, let’s face it, not all the information you come across is legit.
 There are many misconceptions people hold about the real estate sector, which could, unfortunately, leave you with false perceptions.
 Besides, exaggerations and rumors are bound to happen, especially when it comes to booming real estate sectors like Dubai’s!

 In a world that blurs the line between fact and fiction, separating yourself from such inaccurate and fictional stories can be challenging.
 So, to help you filter out the noise and make the right decisions, I will debunk 5 Dubai property investing myths: